EgbertRijke/HoTT-Intro/README.md

     * More inductive types
     * Identity types
     * Type theoretic universes
-2. Basic homotopy type theory
+2. Basic concepts of homotopy type theory
     * Equivalences
     * Contractible types and maps
     * The fundamental theorem of identity types